Xinglab/SQUID/README.md

 	Intron_attri_Mus_musculus.Ensembl.GRCm38.78.gtf: the gtf file contains the attributes whether the intron was overlapped with Exon and whether the intron is overlapped with other intron.

 ###counts###
-A folder contains all of the count files
+An intermediate folder contains all of the count files

 count_all.txt: a file contains the counts for all of the introns